 Overall, this bike carrier was immensely fun, compact, and easy to use.
 It feels pretty safe.
 My kid loved it and we happily used it dozens of time.
 Unfortunately someone stole my Trek bike in 2020 with my first UrRider attached, or I would still have it!

 Update: I later bought an inexpensive Jetson Bolt Pro e-bike and a second UrRider child seat.
 They fit together nicely for us, and having a motor on the e-bike made it much easier to carry my growing girl!
 We are just aging out of this at 6 years old.

 I was heartbroken when my hybrid bike got stolen early in the 2020 pandemic lockdown, especially because it had my child seat (and most of my other accessories) attached.
 But I thought, perhaps I’ll try something I’ve always wanted to try: an adult tricycle.
 Why??
 Well, besides the fact that I have always thought riding a giant tricycle would be super cool, I had felt a bit wobbly carrying my kid in the UrRider.
 I discovered later that I needed to adjust my seat better, as well as pay more attention to having the right seat for my bike.

 So I bought myself a shiny red folding tricycle and a new UrRider seat, only to discover that the UrRider was a bit too small to fit the oversized dimensions of an adult tricycle.
-(Specifically, the bottom support bar didn’t reach the frame, and this seat is not safe when only supported by the seatpost.)
+(Specifically, the bottom support bar of the UrRider didn’t reach the frame.)
 I had to shop around some more.
 That’s when I found the TykeToter.